filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 - Create [dedicated component classes](../docs/4.x/resources/code-quality-tips#using-component-classes) when individual form inputs, table columns, filters, or actions become complex.
 This keeps each piece of logic focused and reusable.
 - Organize components by `type` and `purpose`, such as putting form inputs under `Schemas/Components` and table actions under `Actions`.

+### Preserving data when creating another

+By default, the [Create and create another](../docs/4.x/resources/creating-records#creating-another-record) action clears the form after submission.
+If you want to retain certain values, you can now use the [preserveFormDataWhenCreatingAnother()](../docs/4.x/resources/creating-records#preserving-data-when-creating-another) method on the Create page class and return only the data you want to keep.

+To preserve all values, you can return the full `$data` array.

 ### Customizing page content

 Each page in Filament now has its own [schema](../docs/4.x/schemas/overview), which defines its structure and content.